 The primary YouTube marketing strategy right now is to delete the videos that address to specific news and topics, vulnerable by the current political standards.
 Those videos are especially prone to deletion who attempt to refute questionable news stories on mainstream media and try to tell the truth through YouTube video content.
 This is, now the best YouTube strategy for brands.

 Unless you are a news service or an independent journalist, it’s best to stick to your brand’s aspects and talk about what your company can do for people rather than to tell about world events.
 This will lower your chances of having your content deleted.

-Youtube and Google will leave you alone as long as you don’t “get political.”
+For the companies that use YouTube for marketing, YouTube and Google will leave you alone as long as you don’t “get political.”
 Regardless of your political views in this challenging time for our country, it’s a best practice for businesses to refrain from political speech anyway since that is not the purpose of running a business online.

 Allowing people to make up their mind about politics and sticking to your purpose for your brand marketing should keep you out of trouble with these platforms including YouTube, while the free speech issues are being worked out.

 Many online publications paint a rather dim picture of the future of free speech in brand marketing.
 But I suspect that, if YouTube and Google don’t work out their issues with free speech soon, they will be replaced by even bigger platforms that will offer brand owners the freedoms they have always enjoyed in the United States of America.